vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-package-install.md

 ![Screenshot of the cert-manager package details page](img/tanzu-pkgs/tanzu-pkgs02.png)

-On the **Install** page, provide a name for the installed instance of the package and select the version to install.
+On the **Install** page, specify a name for the installed instance of the package, and select the version to install.
 You can customize the package installation by using the pencil icon under the Table View option to edit the configuration parameters.

-After supplying any custom parameters, click **Install Package** to initiate the installation.
+After specifying any custom parameters, click **Install Package** to initiate the installation.

 ![Screenshot of the cert-manager install screen](img/tanzu-pkgs/tanzu-pkgs03.png)